How we helped Pharrell Williams reimagine music education for students around the world

-Help Tuniversity—launched by 10-time Grammy-winning producer Pharrell Williams, Brent Paschke, and Kiko Doran—combat dwindling public school budgets and reinvigorate their music education programs by using high-impact multimedia technology and the energy of today’s top hits.
+Help Tuniversity—launched by Grammy-winning producer Pharrell Williams, Brent Paschke, and Kiko Doran—combat dwindling public school budgets and reinvigorate their music education programs by using high-impact multimedia technology and the energy of today’s top hits.

 But it’s no secret that public school music programs have been victims of shrinking budgets and competing priorities.
 To change that tune, Pharrell joined forces with Brent Paschke and Kiko Doran to launch Tuniversity, a company dedicated to bolstering school music education with high-impact technology.

 Tuniversity’s first release was an iBook based on Pharrell’s song “Happy,” 2014’s best-seller and winner of two Grammys and an Oscar.
 Modern Tribe was hired to design and craft the book and, following Apple’s approval, build a website to accompany it and future releases.
 This was a large project that would span multiple calendar years, so we started by helping Tuniversity define their goals and produce a high-level product roadmap that broke the outcomes into manageable four- to six-week sprints.

 We set out to craft a look that fits Pharell’s multi-faceted style, but would also be applicable to other artists.
 Our design concepts combined researched assets from web and print with original type and color explorations to create looks with varied aesthetic elements.